One Week In Italy: A Perfect Itinerary for First Timers

 The Cinque Terre (five towns) are perched on the rocky coastline, which creates dramatic cliffs and beautiful scenes, especially as the light of the setting sun washes them in a soft, golden light.

-However, the big problem with this part of Italy is that it is a PAIN to access, especially with limited time.
 It’s going to take you at least three hours to get there, and another three hours to get back, and the easiest places to go to and from are Florence (which involves multiple trains) and Milan (where there’s a direct train).

 Which is why we’re recommending it only if you have three or more days to spend.